wuyang1002431655/tango_with_django_19/manuscript/chapter6-models-templates-views.md

 W> ### Migration Woes
 W>
-W> It is always best to plan out your database in advance and avoid changing them.
+W> It's always best to plan out your database in advance and avoid changing it.
 W> Making a population script means that you easily recreate your database if you need to delete it.
 W> Sometimes it is just better to just delete the database and recreate everything than try and work out where the conflict is coming from.
 W> A neat exercise is to write a script to output the data in the database so that any changes you make can be saved out into a file that can be read in later.